stelzinga/MF/MGT_80.Tools.md

 A regrouping of records of the same fact(s) is called a *Data Set*.
 For example, all records related to Revenues is the Revenue Data Set.
 A record can contain several facts and so a single set of records showing both Revenues and Cost is a single Data Set.

 Time-Bound & Instance-Bound
 Facts can be *time bound* as well as *instance bound*.
 Time bound data is a natural consequence of measuring facts over time.
-An instance is a general term for a scope or a combination of scopes e.g. geography, temperature zone, department within an organisation, departments within geographies, etc.
+An instance is a general term for a scope or a combination of scopes e.g., geography, temperature zone, department within an organisation, departments within geographies, etc.

 Variable
 A fact is often a Data Variable or *variable* i.e., its value changes over time and/or across one or more instances.
 In other words, *change* is embedded in Data.
 If a fact does not change by *design* it is deemed a *constant*.
-Constants are regrouped into a Data Set called *Static Data* an example of which is the income tax rate per country (which indeed can change over time).
+Constants are regrouped into a Data Set called *Static Data* an example of which is the income tax rate per country for a given year (which indeed can change over time).

 Data Representation
 Facts can be represented in different manners: